CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Java example

-There is an official (Java Pulsar Client)[https://pulsar.apache.org/docs/en/client-libraries-java/], import it in your `pom.xml`:
+There is an official [Java Pulsar Client](https://pulsar.apache.org/docs/en/client-libraries-java/), import it in your `pom.xml`:

 ```xml
 <dependency>